 India has been the land of many globally renowned inventions such as Yoga, Ayurveda, Zero etc. The country’s inventions are not just limited to arts, crafts, cuisines and science and culture but sports too.
 You will be surprised to know many of the modern games which are flourishing in other nations had their beginnings in India.
-We bring to you some sports and indoor games that were played in ancient India.
+We bring to you some sports and indoor games that originated in ancient India.

 One of the most ancient games that originated in India, Chess was initially called ‘Ashtapada’.
 The game then came to be called as ‘Chaturanga’ during the rule of Gupta Empire.
 Persians who travelled to ancient India had picked up the game and named it as ‘Shatranj’.
 Also, there is an indication of board games similar to Chess in the archaeological sites of Indus Valley civilisation.
 Its popularity grew with the British too.
 Even today, India leads the game of Chess in the world, thanks to Viswanathan Anand a former World Chess Champion, and currently the World Rapid Chess Champion.

 These martial art forms are claimed to have originated in ancient India.
 Further, it is said these martial arts were adopted by the Buddhist monks in medieval India and later spread to other Asian countries when they travelled.
 However, the world considers these martial art forms a legacy bequeathed by the East Asian countries such as China, Korea and Japan.